Silver Line extension to Dulles Airport likely to open around February, Metro says

 Some of those issues are among 17 items that Metro officials say still need to be resolved with Phase Two, including about 5,000 cracked cover brackets over the track’s electrified third rail.
 That accounts for 13 percent of the cover brackets in the Silver Line extension.

 Transit agency leaders also have concerns over what Metro says is an insufficient distance between signals and insulated joints that ensure safe train movement.
-Metro specifications indicate they should be spaced between 7 and 9 feet apart, but the contractor installed 67 of the 71 signals 6 feet or closer from insulated joints.
+Metro specifications indicate they should be spaced between seven and nine feet apart, but the contractor installed 67 of the 71 signals six feet or closer from insulated joints.

 “This is an important issue for us as the insulated joint is what separates track circuits and allows our signaling system to know whether or not a portion of tracks is occupied or not,” Mason said.